 Your cheeky monkeys will adore this place, but there’s more to Monkey Haven than, well, monkeys.
 It’s also a sanctuary for meerkats, owls, reptiles and more.
 Once you’ve had a look around, let the little ones run around in the play areas.
 You could even grab a bite to eat in the tearoom.

 A gold award-winning attraction, you’re bound to want to spend a whole day here.
 Why not make it an extra-special visit and book a marmoset encounter?

 From quaint cafes to welcoming pubs, you’re spoilt for choice when it comes to places to eat and drink in Newport.
 Here are some of the town’s most popular eateries.

 This small and intimate restaurant is perfect for couples seeking a romantic evening.
 Everything on the menu is made on-site, and the produce used is locally-sourced where possible, so you know what you’re eating is fresh.
 Make sure you save enough room for a homemade dessert!

 If you’re with the family and after some tasty but familiar pub-grub instead, look no further than The Bargeman’s Rest.
 You can even bring the pooch, as this pub is dog-friendly.
 The portions are huge here and great value for money, so you won’t go home feeling hungry or cash-strapped.

 A small café with a surprisingly extensive menu, The Blue Door is the place to go after a busy shopping-filled morning.
 You could just stop for coffee and cake, or something more substantial, such as a burger or bowl of pasta.
 Again, the portions are generous – you may want to consider sharing with the kids!

 Unmissable events in Newport

-Newport hosts two major music festivals – we highly recommend you attend at least one in your lifetime.
-To decide which one is most suited to your musical preferences, let’s take a look at them both.
+Newport hosts a major music festival – we highly recommend you attend at least one in your lifetime.
+To decide whether it's suited to your musical preferences, let’s take a look at the details.